Senoussi (cigarette): History

 Senoussi was created in 1921 and was launched in 1926 by Reemtsma, which manufactured and commercialized the brand until 2002.
 Germany was the main sales market.
 For a short period in the 1950s, the company only produced a filter-less variant.
 The name and the packaging design (depicting a group of Arabs in a Burnous) put the type of oriental cigarette in the focus.
 When EU regulations came into force in 2002, further limiting the levels of tar, nicotine and carbon monoxide, the brand disappeared off the shelves in Europe, along with many other oriental cigarette brands.
 Senoussi cigarettes contained 1.3 milligrams of nicotine and 22 milligrams of tar, years before the strength was reduced to 1.0 mg of nicotine and 12 mg of tar in the 1990s, a value held up to 2002 when the new EU regulations came into force.
-A special feature of the product was the length which was roughly equal to those of cigarettes, while most other filter-less cigarettes were much shorter.
+The cigarettes were known for their length, in comparasion most other filter-less cigarettes were seen as much shorter.